-NABH is pursuing full repeal of the IMD exclusion.
-At the same time, NABH is pursuing legislative and regulatory solutions to reduce the burden of the IMD exclusion, for example:
+NABH will continue advocating for Congress to repeal the IMD exclusion.
+At the same time, NABH is pursuing both legislative and regulatory solutions to reduce the burden of the IMD exclusion.
+These include:

-- NABH supports legislation to waive the IMD exclusion for beneficiaries enrolled in Medicaid managed care plans; - NABH supports enactment of legislation to allow state Medicaid programs to cover services in IMDs for mental health treatment as part of a statewide initiative to provide a full continuum of care, including crisis stabilization services; and - NABH supports legislation and regulatory action to exempt qualified residential treatment programs from the IMD exclusion.
-These types of programs recently designated in the Family First Prevention Services Act (FFPSA) are required to include staff trained to address the needs of children and adolescents with serious emotional disturbances through trauma-informed care.
+- NABH supports legislation to waive the IMD exclusion for beneficiaries enrolled in Medicaid managed care plans. - NABH supports legislation to allow state Medicaid programs to cover services in IMDs for mental health treatment as part of a statewide initiative to provide a full continuum of care, including crisis stabilization services. - NABH supports legislation and regulatory action to exempt qualified residential treatment programs from the IMD exclusion.
+NABH will proactively educate key Members of Congress and their staff about the urgent need to expand this underresourced segment of the behavioral health and SUD continuum of care.